Japan Air Lines Flight 351: Notable passengers

 The future archbishop and cardinal Stephen Fumio Hamao was one of the passengers on the flight.
 Another passenger was Shigeaki Hinohara, who was one of the world's longest-serving physicians and educators.
 One of the two American passengers was a regional director for Pepsi.

 Depictions

 The 2025 South Korean black comedy Good News is loosely inspired by the hijacking.
+The pilot episode of the TV-series Made in Korea features a dramatization of the event.